Elon Musk tweets he's "considering" taking Tesla private

 Tesla CEO Elon Musk tweeted Tuesday that he's "considering" taking the electric car company private — and that he has funding for his plan already secured.

 Tesla shares rose sharply right after Musk sent the tweet shortly before 1 p.m.
-ET, adding more than 5 percent to the company's value in a matter of minutes.
+ET, adding more than 7 percent to the company's value.
+Trading in Tesla shares was halted shortly after 2 p.m.
+ET.

 With the increase, Tesla shares were trading at around $362 per share, still well below the $420 level Musk said he is considering.